freerange/site/soups/show-and-tell/show-and-tell-37.snip.markdown

 [Chris][chris-roos] started with a quick demo of [Flight Radar 24](https://www.flightradar24.com/) a website he'd found that lets you track the real-time position of aircraft around the world.
 In particular Chris was struck by the [Project Loon](https://x.company/loon/) balloons at 60,000 feet above Puerto Rico [providing communication services](https://www.usatoday.com/story/tech/news/2017/10/08/googles-project-loon-gets-ok-use-balloons-revive-puerto-rico-cell-service/744106001/) in the wake of Hurricane Maria.

-<%= image_tag('blog/project-loon-puerto-rico.png', alt: 'Alphabet's Project Loon balloons over Puerto Rico') %>
+<%= image_tag('blog/project-loon-puerto-rico.png', alt: "Alphabet's Project Loon balloons over Puerto Rico") %>

 Chris and his partner Amy live on a 100 year old former Dutch tulip barge on the Thames.
 They've been making some fairly extensive changes to the boat including a recent extension to provide them more living space.
 With the major metal work completed Chris has been working on the inside of the boat including fitting some insulation between the hull and the cabin walls.
 Chris showed us some photos of the work so far and some curiosities he'd discovered - including some incredibly dense lead ballast material, and a faded number painted on the steel that may provide some clues as to the history of the boat.